Cleaning training in the food industry

 Practical applications

-• Audits: qualification of CIPs
+- Audits: qualification and optimization of NEPs

-• Practical cases by industry type
+- Practical cases by industry type

 MOOC training on cleaning in the agri-food industry: Clean In Place (CIP process), washer or other cleaning tools